bogdantimes/trading-helper/README.md

 # trading-helper

-This is an experimental project that helps with crypto trading, written for Google Apps Script.
+The project to help you with crypto trading, written for Google Apps Script.

 The current features are:
-* Integration with Trading View notifications and Binance to buy or sell coins.
+* Integration with Binance: buy and sell coins on the spot.
+* Set up your profit and loss limits to automatically sell coins when you reach them.
 * A moving stop-loss limit, which goes up together with the price.
-* A simple plot of currently tracked assets and the total profit counter.
+* Swing trading: automatically sell and buy coins when the price goes up or down.
+* Your statistics: see how much you have made and how much you have lost on a daily basis.

 ## How to